Table of Contents

 If you have no previous credit activity, you probably won’t have a credit report.
 Your credit reports are generated after you open your first credit account, as each creditor reports your payment history and account information to the credit reporting bureaus that generate your credit reports.

 If you don’t have a credit report, you won’t have a credit score because each credit score is generated using the information in your credit reports.
 For example, FICO will not generate a credit score until you have six months of credit activity shown in your credit report.
 VantageScore, FICO’s closest competitor, will generate a score after just one month of credit activity.

 If you don’t have a credit report or credit score, don’t worry about it.
 The remainder of this article will ensure that you have both moving forward.

-The easiest way to build credit is by obtaining one or more credit cards, assuming you are able to repay the debt balance in full each month.
-I wouldn’t recommend applying for any type credit account if you plan on racking up debt, as the astronomical interest charges will negate any potential benefits or rewards.
+The easiest and most profitable way to build credit is by obtaining a variety of credit cards, assuming you are able to repay the debt balance in full each month.
+I don’t recommend applying for any type of credit if you plan on racking up debt, as the astronomical fees and interest charges will negate any potential benefits or rewards.

 There are four separate methods that can be used to establish your first credit account, which can (and should) be used in combination.
 For example, when I first learned about credit, I asked my parents to add me as an authorized user on two of their oldest accounts.
 By the time college began, my credit reports were established and my credit score reached the upper 600’s.
 This allowed me to apply for a co-signed unsecured credit card in my second year of college.
 After using the co-signed account responsibly for six months, I was approved for my own Target retail credit card.